 - Place all ingredients in a food processor and pulse until the mixture resembles coarse sand (as pictured).
 Pour into a bowl and set aside.

-- Rinse out the food processor and use it for the topping.
+- (Make this RIGHT before assembling, or it may get too thick) Rinse out the food processor and use it for the topping.
 Place all ingredients into the processor and pulse until the mixture is slightly chunky.

-- Place 2 T. of the crust into the bottom of each wine glass (I used 4 but you may need 5).
+- Place 2 tablespoons (18 g) of the crust into the bottom of each glass (I used 4 but you may need 5).
 Tap the glass down lightly to settle the crumbs.

-- Next, carefully spoon 5-6 T. of the cheesecake filling into each wine glass.
+- Next, carefully spoon about a heaping 1/3 cup (90 g) of the cheesecake filling into each glass.
 Again, tap down lightly to settle the filling.

 - You can chill the glasses for 10 minutes before completing the last step, but it's not necessary; it will just make the filling more firm for the topping to sit upon.

-- Lastly, spoon 3-4 T. of persimmon topping into each glass and top with a pinch of crust mixture (if you have some left) and a sprinkle of ground cinnamon.
+- Lastly, spoon 3-4 tablespoons (55 g) of persimmon topping into each glass and top with a pinch of crust mixture (if you have some left) and a sprinkle of ground cinnamon.
 Chill for 30 minutes before serving.